-159. This indicator focuses on the strategies and ability of the public procurement system to develop and improve.
+160. This indicator focuses on the strategies and ability of the public procurement system to develop and improve.
 Three aspects are considered: whether (i) strategies and programs are in place to develop the capacity of procurement staff and other key actors involved in public procurement; (ii) procurement is recognized as a profession in the country's public service; and (iii) systems have been established and are used to evaluate the outcomes of procurement operations and develop strategic plans to continuously improve the system.

-- 160. The e-Finance Center is mandated to provide training on the use of the system for procurement staff of procuring entities. - 161.
+- 161. The e-Finance Center is mandated to provide training on the use of the system for procurement staff of procuring entities. - 162.
 The Authorized Body and e-Finance Center provide advisory and help desk services on use of the portal.
 Video instructions and manuals are also available on the portal.

-Sub-indicator 8(a)(a) to (d)-Lack of overall strategy for development capacity and professionalization of the procurement function.
+Sub-indicators 8(a) to 8(c)-Lack of overall strategy for development capacity and professionalization of the procurement function.

-162. The key gap identified under indicator 8 is the lack of an overall government strategy to develop public procurement capacity and professionalize the procurement function.
+- 163. The key gap identified under indicator 8 is the lack of an overall government strategy to develop public procurement capacity and professionalize the procurement function.
 Most training is on the mechanics of the web portal, with no tie-in with any institution for regular professional training or certification on procurement and contracts management.
-In addition, there is no mechanism to measure the quantitative or qualitative performance of the procurement system.

-163. Further, the procurement function still is not recognized as a profession in the civil servants' system.
+In addition, there is no mechanism to measure the quantitative or qualitative performance of the procurement system. - 164.
+Further, the procurement function still is not recognized as a profession in the civil servants' system.

-SI Substantive gaps/red flags Risk Recommended improvements 1 Sub-indicator 8(a)(a) to (d) Strategy for capacity development and professionalizatio n of the procurement function Μ GoK should consider preparing a skills gap inventory and a training need analysis and use the results to design, develop and deliver frequent and content- rich training programs for public and private stakeholders.
+SI Gaps and Substantive gaps Risk Recommended improvements 1 Sub-indicator 8(a)(to 8(c) Strategy for capacity development and professionalization of the procurement function M GoK should consider preparing a skills gap inventory and a training need analysis and use the results to design, develop and deliver frequent and content-rich training programs for public and private stakeholders.
 In addition, to ensure that only qualified staff work on procurement, a testing and accreditation system is necessary.
 MoF should develop a strategy to build procurement capacity and professionalize procurement training, possibly in partnership with local higher education institutions.
+2 Sub-indicator 8(c) Monitoring performance to improve the system М There is no performance measurement system to focus on qualitative and quantitative aspect.
+Need to introduce a performance measurement system based on indicators that, among others, measure performance, effectiveness, and savings of the procurement system.